ablyss74/docker_stuff/qjackctl docker container.md

-# Build a docker container on Clear Linux from the command prompt and run qjackctl in realtime.
+# Build docker container on Clear Linux and run Qjackctl in realtime.
+# Command prompt installation.

 ### Set xhost to accept connections from the docker container
 > xhost local:${USER}